The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ### **Dia**

 An instant cast DoT spell that deals 60p upfront and then ticks for 30s, dealing 60p per tick for a total of 660p if allowed to run its full duration.
 As this is a gain over your standard Glare filler, this DoT should be maintained on the boss at all times, unless it is about to die in less than 15s.
-This also applies if the boss is about to disappear, as DoTs don’t tick on untargetable bosses for the vast majority of cases.
+This also applies if the boss is about to disappear, as DoTs do not tick on untargetable bosses for the vast majority of cases.
 At lower levels, “Aero” variants will be your DoT spell.

 ### **Holy III (“Holy” for simplicity)**

 An AoE centered on you that damages enemies within 8y by 150p and applies a stun effect.
-Enemies who are susceptible to the stun effect do build resistance to it, halving its duration with each application until they become temporarily immune to stun.
+Enemies who are susceptible to the stun effect build resistance to it, halving its duration with each application until they become temporarily immune to stun.
 This spell is very strong in dungeons where the cumulative 7s of stun helps mitigate a significant amount of tank damage in trash pulls.
 In raid scenarios, Holy is rarely used as it requires hitting three enemies to beat a Glare cast, though it can be used in niche optimization scenarios where you precast a Holy to hit the boss right as they come back from an untargetable phase.

 **Afflatus Misery (Lily spell)**

 An instant-cast GCD that deals 1240p damage to the primary target and 620p to enemies around it within 5y.
 Afflatus Misery requires three Blood Lily stacks to use, which in turn requires the use of three Afflatus healing spells.
-From a pure potency perspective, Afflatus Misery is neutral in single target scenarios as it costs four GCDs to execute - three Afflatus healing spells and one Afflatus misery - and deals 1240p, same as the 1240p that you would’ve dealt replacing all those Afflatus casts with Glares.
+From a pure potency perspective, Afflatus Misery is neutral in single target scenarios as it costs four GCDs to execute - three Afflatus healing spells and one Afflatus misery - and deals 1240p, same as the 1240p that you would have dealt replacing all those Afflatus casts with Glares.
 However, it can be an overall DPS gain if Afflatus Misery is placed under raid buffs and/or potion.

 Afflatus Misery quickly becomes more of a potency gain when downtime and multi-target scenarios are involved.
-As using Afflatus healing spells during downtime does not cost you any DPS, you should proactively ‘dump’ any available Healing Lilies without overcapping on your Blood Lily stacks so you have an Afflatus Misery at your disposal for when the boss comes back.
+As using Afflatus healing spells during downtime does not cost you any DPS, you should proactively ‘dump’ any available Healing Lilies without overcapping your Blood Lily stacks so you have an Afflatus Misery at your disposal for when the boss comes back.
 In multi-target scenarios, if Afflatus Misery can even hit one additional target, it becomes a gain to proactively use Afflatus healing spells beforehand to prepare an Afflatus Misery.

 Always aim to finish any partial Lily sets before a fight ends, since Afflatus healing spells being potency neutral requires the execution of Afflatus Misery.